Reframing negative thoughts: the way to a more positive outlook

 a) Keep a diary: write down your negative thoughts and try to reframe them.
 This will help us become aware of our thinking patterns.

-b) Practice gratitude: every day, write down three things you are grateful for.
+b) Practise gratitude: Every day Let's write down three things we are grateful for.
 This will help you develop a more positive attitude.

 c) Watch your language: try to replace negative expressions with more positive ones.
 For example, "I can't do it" instead of "I'm still learning how to do it".